EngineerSmith/AppleCake/README.md

 end
 ```
 ## Viewing AppleCake profiling data
 Open your Chromium browser (Chrome and Edge have been tested to work) and go to `about://tracing`.
-If you don't have a Chromium browser you can go to https://ui.perfetto.dev/v23.0-b574f45ca/assets/catapult_trace_viewer.html and it should work the same.
+If you don't have a Chromium browser, you can go to https://ui.perfetto.dev/v23.0-b574f45ca/assets/catapult_trace_viewer.html and it should work the same.

-Once the page has loaded, you can drag and drop the created profile json into the page.
+Once the page has loaded, you can drag and drop the created profile JSON into the page.
 This will then load and show you the data.
 You can use the tools to move around, but it's recommended to use the keyboard shortcuts.
 Press `?` on your keyboard or in the top right of the page to see the shortcuts.
 Example of a frame of data, see the docs for more examples and details.
 ![example](https://i.imgur.com/6SBDkSc.png "Example of chrome tracing")
 ## Jprof
 To help make it easier to try out or migrate, you can easily use existing jprof calls.
-Below shows off how, with 2 additional functions to make it fit into AppleCake's workflow
+Below shows off how, with 2 additional functions to make it fit into AppleCake's workflow.
 ```lua
 local appleCake = require("lib.AppleCake")(true) -- Set to false will remove the profiling tool from the project, and all other threads